Cooperative Game Theoretic Solution Concepts for top-$k$ Problems: Post-processing Methods

 \section{Post-processing Methods}

+Given an input that is a graph (or that can be converted to a graph), let $\beta_{xy}$ denote the weight of edge $xy$, based on the context as described before.
+Starting from the null set, the $top\text{-}k$ set builds up as nodes get added to it, until it reaches cardinality $k$.
 The most direct and na\"ive method of obtaining the $top\text{-}k$ set is to sort nodes in descending order of their values, say \textit{ordered\_list}, and then choose the first $k$ nodes from the list.
 However, as explained earlier, nodes having the highest $k$ values are generally not the desirable $top\text{-}k$ nodes, and so there is a need to post-process the obtained values in order to build an effective $top\text{-}k$ set.
 We propose several post-processing methods that can be broadly classified into two types, namely, \begin{itemize} \item Eliminating neighbors of chosen nodes \item Discounting values of neighbors of chosen nodes \end{itemize} In the following methods, neighbors of a node account for both its in-neighbors and out-neighbors; however, the accounting of neighbors can be altered based on the application.
 In the methods that follow, in order to obtain an ordering over multiple nodes that are allotted equal values, the ties are broken randomly.